Paul von Hindenburg: Parliamentary governments

-Hindenburg took office on 12 May 1925, "... offering my hand in this hour to every German".
-He moved into the elegant Presidential Palace on the Wilhelmstrasse, accompanied by Oskar (his military liaison officer) and Oskar's wife and three children.
-The new president, always a stickler about uniforms, soon had the servants wear new regalia with the shoe buckles appropriate for a court.
-Nearby was the chancellery, which during Hindenburg's tenure would have seven residents.
-The president also enjoyed a shooting preserve.
-He notified Chancellor Hans Luther that he would replace the head of Ebert's presidential staff, Dr Otto Meissner, with his own man, because the cabinet would have to consent.
-Meissner was kept on temporarily.
-He proved invaluable and was Hindenburg's right hand throughout his presidency.
+Hindenburg took office on 12 May 1925 "... offering [his] hand in this hour to every German".
+He moved into the elegant Presidential Palace on the Wilhelmstrasse, accompanied by his son Oskar (his military liaison officer) and Oskar's wife and their three children.
+The new president, always a stickler about uniforms, soon had the servants wearing new regalia with the shoe buckles appropriate for a court.
+Nearby was the Reich chancellery, which during Hindenburg's tenure would have seven residents.
+He notified Chancellor Hans Luther that he would replace the head of Ebert's presidential staff, Dr. Otto Meissner, with his own choice, but Meissner was kept on and was Hindenburg's right-hand man throughout his presidency.